-Document preparation, in our high-risk merchant context, are companies offering a range of services such as the preparation of legal documents and agreements.
+In our high-risk merchant context, document preparation are companies offering a range of services such as the preparation of legal documents and agreements.

 Why is Document Preparation Considered High-Risk?

-Due to the above factors, document preparation is considered high-risk.
+Due to the above factors, document preparation is a high-risk industry.
 This makes the pool of merchant banks willing to offer you payment services severely limited.
-We will next discuss the obstacles faced when locating a merchant account and how to find a reliable payment partner to suit your needs.
+Next, we will discuss the obstacles faced when locating a merchant account and finding a reliable payment partner to suit your needs.